 2. How to use yarn bobbins on the right side of your crochet work

 I have put my yarn bobbins to good use on my latest mystery CAL project!
-Take a look at FALL MYSTERY CROCHET ALONG – FUN, EASY & FREE PATTERN USING WORSTED YARN and join us for a new monthly Mystery CAL.
+Take a look at FALL MYSTERY CROCHET ALONG – a Fall Pocket Scarf and join us for a new monthly Mystery CAL.

 In the video, I have demonstrated how to work one row of the autumn leaf square which is part of the Fall mystery CAL which turned out to be a Keyhole Scarf with Pockets.